History of WPXI in Timeline

 On September 2, 2013, WPXI expanded its noon news to an hour, becoming Pittsburgh's first hour-long noon newscast.

-In 2013, the Muscular Dystrophy Association moved the Jerry Lewis MDA Telethon from syndication to ABC, ending WPXI's tenure as the "Love Network" affiliate for the event.
-The telethon ended the next year.
+In 2013, the Muscular Dystrophy Association moved the Jerry Lewis MDA Telethon from syndication to ABC (and locally to WTAE) as the MDA Show of Strength.

-In 2014, Bill Cardille remained in Pittsburgh as midday personality on WJAS radio until the station format changed to talk radio.
+Bill Cardille remained in Pittsburgh as midday personality on WJAS radio until the station format changed to talk radio in 2014.

 2014: WPXI Launches Roku Channel

-In 2014, WPXI became the first station in the Pittsburgh market to have over-the-top content available on a streaming service, launching its own dedicated channel on Roku.
+In 2014, WPXI was the first station in the Pittsburgh market to have over-the-top content available on a streaming service, launching its own dedicated channel on Roku.

 April 15, 2015: WPXI Becomes Charter Affiliate of Laff